-Alerts, social media and more with BBC Sport
+Notifications, Live Guide, MySport and social media with BBC Sport

 - From the section Sport

-Want to know about the biggest sport stories the moment they happen?
-Sign up to news alerts in the BBC Sport app and you can have breaking news and the best content sent straight to your device.
-With five major sports on offer along with a headlines option, you'll always be in the know.
+With news notifications you can have the biggest sport stories and the best content right at your fingertips.
+Stay in the know by picking from our offering of top headlines, news from nine major sports and the best from each nation of the United Kingdom.

-You can also follow your team from wherever you are with our massive range of event alerts.
-Across five sports - football, cricket, Formula 1, rugby union and rugby league - we cover every major moment.
+You can also follow your team from wherever you are with our massive range of event notifications.
+We offer notifications across five sports - football, cricket, Formula 1, rugby union and rugby league - covering every major moment.
 Line-ups, kick-offs, and half-time scores, goals, wickets, tries and conversions, results and times on the wave of the chequered flag.
-We currently serve more than 250 teams, with more to come.
+We currently serve more than 400 teams, with more to come.

+If you're currently reading in your phone or tablet web browser and have the app on your device, hit this link and we'll take you directly to the notifications sign-up page.
+If you're already in the app, you'll find the notifications sign-up page in your menu bar.

-The app also comes with a radio player, Chromecast integration, a widget and personalised menu options.
+The app comes with all our website content along with a radio player, Chromecast integration, a widget and personalised menu options.
 It's free and easy to download - simply head to the relevant link below:

 iOS - Android - Kindle - Windows Phone